VoteVeto2/VoteVeto2.github.io/_posts/2025-03-10-Knowledge-Distill.md

 Also, because the student model is small, it needs much less electricity to think(great for the earth!).
-Smaller also means cheaper, so more people can play with it on laptops(even cellphones) instead of mega-servers that cover areas comparable to football stadiums.
+Smaller also means cheaper, so more people can play with it on laptops and even cellphones instead of mega-servers that cover areas comparable to football stadiums.

 ---